Skip to Content

 Glue Bands and Neem Oil

-• Apply glue bands at proper trunk height for maximum insect interception
+• Apply glue bands 4-6 feet up the trunk for maximum pest interception

-• Dilute neem oil correctly (2 tablespoons per gallon of water)
+• Mix neem oil at 2 tablespoons per gallon for proper dilution

-• Time applications early morning or evening for best results
+• Time applications during early morning or evening hours

 Beneficial Insects and Organic Winter Washes